FriendsOfSymfony/FOSRestBundle/UPGRADING.md

 Note as FOSRestBundle is not yet declared stable, this document will be updated to list important BC breaks.

+### upgrading from 0.11.0

+* now requires JMSSerializerBundle 0.12
+* refactored the View class to drop the serializer specific methods in favor of setSerializationContext()
+* default version/groups will now only be applied if no SerializationContext was explicitly set on the View

 ### upgrading from 0.10.0

-* now requires JMSSerializerBundle 1.0 which is not compatible with Symfony2.0
+* now requires JMSSerializerBundle 1.0 (later renamed to 0.11) which is not compatible with Symfony2.0

 ### upgrading from 0.9.0